stegripe/rawon/README.md

 - Caching (cache youtube downloads)
 - Configurable (easy to use)
 - Docker-friendly (if you're advanced user)
-- Lightweight (only around 120MB with dev dependecies pruned)
+- Lightweight (only around 120MB with dev dependencies pruned)

 Based on [discord-music-bot](https://github.com/iCrawl/discord-music-bot) and reworked from [jukebox](https://github.com/Hazmi35/jukebox)